fahmidsakib/fahmidsakib/README.md

 ---

 I'm a junior full-stack software developer who creates websites that help people meet their business goals.
 I'm known for my great time management and enthusiasm for my work.
-I am a lifelong learner and other than programming, I love to read manga & watching anime.
+I am a lifelong learner and other than programming, I love to read manga & watch anime.

 <h2>Connect With Me</h2>